project-oak/oak/docs/remote-attestation.md

 - Client Session Key
   - Which is used to encrypt messages sent by the Client

-It's important to node that for each new request **Client** performs the Remote Attestation from the start in order to create a new pair of Session keys.
+It's important to note that for each new request **Client** performs the Remote Attestation from the start in order to create a new pair of Session keys.

 ## Workflow